Boyle-Lab/CGIMP/docs/source/settings.rst

 The Settings Panel
 ==================

-The settings panel allows you to customize the browser display and search facets.
+The settings panel is primarily used to configure the the Map Display and Data Tables components.
+It also allows access to various parameters of the underlying dataset, including the locations and names of source files, the main title, and the shape of the map image.